Compassionate Trust Administration With Montgomery Law Firm

-Many people look at estate planning as an exercise in expressing your wishes with regard to the way you want your property be transferred after you pass away.
-This is certainly a big part of the process, but you should also think about the estate administration component.
+Many people look at estate planning as a means to express your wishes for your property when you pass away.
+This is certainly a big part of the process, but don’t discount the estate administration component.

 Last Wills and Probate

-If you use a will as your vehicle of asset transfer, the individual that would act as the administrator is the executor.
-While it is perfectly okay to name someone that you know personally, you could alternately engage a professional.
-Some attorneys, accountants, banks, trust companies will provide fiduciary services.
+If you plan to transfer your assets using a will, your executor would be the administrator of your estate.
+While it is perfectly okay to name someone you know personally, you could also select a professional.
+Some attorneys, accountants, banks, and trust companies offer fiduciary services.

 The executor would not be able to act independently without court supervision.
-After your passing, the will would be admitted to probate.
+After your passing, the will goes to probate.
 During probate, final debts must be paid by the executor, and the assets must be inventoried and prepared for eventual distribution to the heirs.

 You should select someone with a good bit of financial acumen if you are going to use an individual to act as your executor.
 Obviously, trustworthiness is a necessary quality, and you should consider potential conflicts of interest.
-After the estate has been probated by the court, the executor can distribute inheritances in accordance with the terms of the last will.
+After the probate process is complete, the executor can distribute inheritances in accordance with the terms of the last will.
 Use our calculator to estimate probate fees for estates over $150,000, but less than $10,000,000.

 Guardianship and Conservatorship

 Another function of the probate court is to preside over guardianship and conservatorship matters.
-A conservator is someone that handles the financial affairs of a minor child or an incapacitated adult, and a guardian would act as a personal decision maker.
+A conservator is someone that handles the financial affairs of a minor child or an incapacitated adult.
+A guardian would act as a personal decision maker.

 When you fully understand the difference between a last will and a revocable living trust, you will probably prefer the latter.
 You do not lose personal control of assets that you convey into a living trust, because you could act as the beneficiary and the trustee while you are alive and well.